Azure/iotedge/doc/packaging.md

 - The device provisioning method is parsed from `/etc/iotedge/config.yaml` and translated into the provisioning information in `/etc/aziot/config.toml`.

 - User-provided certificates like device ID, device CA and trust bundle, and their corresponding private key files, will be added as preloaded keys and certs in `config.toml`.
-The files themselves will not be moved, because they are managed by the user rather than belonging in our services' directories.
+The files themselves will not be moved because they are managed by the user rather than belonging in our services' directories.

-  This assumes that Microsoft's implementation of `libiothsm-std` is being used where the certs and keys are stored as files on disk.
+    > **Note** This assumes that Microsoft's implementation of `libiothsm-std` is being used where the certs and keys are stored as files on disk.
 This is a reasonable assumption since we are not aware of any external Edge customers that have written their own `libiothsm-std` implementations which store keys and certs differently.

 - The imported device CA will now be referred to as the "Edge CA".

-- The workload API exposes an encrypt and decrypt API for modules which uses module-specific keys derived from the module ID and a master encryption key.
-The master encryption key will be imported into the new services.
+- The master encryption key that IoT Edge internally creates and uses (e.g. by the workload API's encrypt/decrypt methods) will be imported into the new services.

-- The format of encrypted secrets is changing between v1.1 and v1.2.
-Using the imported master encryption key, modules that use the workload API and persist across the upgrade from v1.1 -> v1.2 can read secrets encrypted in v1.1.
-However, upon re-encrypting a secret it is saved in the new format.
-This means that on a downgrade from v1.2 to v1.1 those modules must be re-deployed.
-They will be unable to decrypt secrets in the new format.
-Be aware that in all versions of IoT Edge a module cannot decrypt data previously encrypted by a module of the same name in a previous deployment (i.e. secrets cannot be shared across module generations).

 - The workload CA cert is no longer used with `aziot-edged` and will not be imported.